 There is so much charm to The Newt that whatever you think you have seen, you know there is still so much more to see and enjoy.

 Don’t forget to visit the Farm shop.
 At the beginning of lockdown I won a competition for a food box from the Mobile Newt.
 It was a game changer.
 I have continued to order from them on a regular basis.
 The quality of meat is second to none, and I have not stopped recommending them since.

 Last stop of the day was the Cyder Tour – we were in Somerset after all.
 (Cyder is made from a single pressing of fruit, much like extra virgin olive oil, whereas cider with an ‘i’ is made from repressing the cyder pulp).

 Somerset and apples go hand in hand and The Newt is centred around them with beautiful orchards growing 40 varieties.

 The Cyder press is very impressive and a work of art in its own right.
-Having been told how it is made, and been taken into the rooms where it is matured in vats and bottled, we were treated to a tasting as part of the tour.
+Having been told how it is made, and been taken into the rooms where it is matured in vats and bottled, we were then treated to a tasting as part of the tour.

 Great Garden Escape|Heading home

 Leaving this fabulous estate was very hard.
 Off we went back to the coach for the short journey to the station at Castle Cary to catch our train.

 Once on our way we were presented with a picnic tea – open sandwiches, sparkling apple juice or a glass of cyder and the most delicious homemade scones to round off a day of fantastic feasting.

 The Newt in Somerset has been on my radar since it opened for many reasons.
 The aesthetics of the gardens was one of them.
 I love pottering in our garden at home, though not as much as my husband.
 This day trip was utterly joyful and a real highlight for both of us.